reivax-boucoi/Freecad/split-flap_counter/Readme.md

 ### Electronics

-Kicad 8.0 was used for the electronics (schematic and placement), although the circuit was manually assembled using dead-bug technique later on,because of it's simplicity.
+Kicad 8.0 was used for the electronics (schematic and placement), although the circuit was manually assembled using dead-bug technique later on, because of it's simplicity.
+Nonetheless, a [schematic](/split-flap_counter/Electronics/split_flap_driver/schematic.pdf) and example [layout](/split-flap_counter/Electronics/split_flap_driver/) are available for reference.
-The project is powered by a 5V supply (>500mA required), which could be ageneric USB wall charger.
+The project is powered by a 5V supply (>500mA required), which could be a generic USB wall charger.
 The steppers are controlled using an ULN2003 Darlignton driver + an extra NPN since I reuqired 8 channels for the 2x4 stepper leads.

 ### Software